5cover/psdc/docs/Scratch.md

 Something I could do is maybe write the standard and then infer a test suite that tests everything the standard says.

+## Pseudocode standard

+Having a standard is kind of the opposite from the pseudocode philosophy, which are semantics above correctness.
+But I think it's a good way to prepare for the test suite.

+Since we can just test each affirmation the Standard makes and BOOM!
+We're testing exhaustively.

+Also it's kinda cool.

+Maybe not a full-blow standard, but a set of tutorials for each feature?
+Like a wiki?
+Let's do it.

+## Put test programs up to code

+And test with them.

 ## EXIT_SUCCESS

 Up to the IUT's standard of formal dogmatism.